- About ISAR

 - The Program

-AR students develop a keen understanding of topics that impact our planet, such as water resource issues, conservation, fisheries, climate change, global warming, desertification, environmental stewardship, aquaculture, among others.
+AR students develop a keen understanding of topics that impact our planet, such as water resource and access issues, conservation, fisheries, indigenous rights, climate change, global warming, desertification, environmental stewardship, policy development, aquaculture, among others.
 AR students are well-positioned to understand global resources issues, especially those involving water that occur between countries, cultures, cities and rural communities, and between regions within countries.

-The Aquatic Resources Program consists of 7 participating departments:
+The Aquatic Resources Program consists of 7 participating departments at StFX:

 - Student opportunities: international exchange, service learning, co-op